The Big A: Our House

 The city and the team are in early stage discussions about a potential new long-term lease at Angel Stadium of Anaheim.

 We have talked with the team about a new lease on and off since 2013.
-The current round of talks was proceeded by a meeting between Mayor Harry Sidhu and team owner Arte Moreno in January 2019.
+The current round of talks was initiated after a meeting between Mayor Harry Sidhu and team owner Arte Moreno in January 2019.

 We expect discussions throughout the year about a deal that works for our residents and Angels fans, with potential consideration of a proposed lease agreement in late 2019.